carlosmunoz/zanata-wiki/Zanata-Maven-Integration.md

 # Activating the plugin
+Note that zanata-maven-plugin 2.0.0 requires Zanata server 2.0+.
+If you need to connect to Zanata 1.6/1.7, use 1.7.5 instead.

 To activate the "zanata:" prefix, you should create/edit your Maven project's pom.xml like this:

+For Zanata 1.6/1.7 servers:

     <project>
     ...